ddumet/metaheuristics-optimisation/README.md

 It also contains some discrete optimisation problems, i.e. **Travelling Salesman Problem**.

-All these problems can be found here: https://github.com/ddumet/metaheuristics-optimisation/tree/master/problems
+All these problems can be found (here)[https://github.com/ddumet/metaheuristics-optimisation/tree/master/problems]

 # Metaheuristic algorithms
 This repository provides some experimental implementation of some of the metaheuristics algorithms.
 The implementations are based on the book: